Sindhura-S/privacy-preserving-twitter-verification/README.md

 This proof-of-concept implements three distinct verification flows based on India's digital identity infrastructure:

 1.  **Individual Verification:**
-    * [cite_start]**Required Document:** Aadhaar Paperless Offline eKYC XML file, downloaded from the official UIDAI portal.
+    * **Required Document:** Aadhaar Paperless Offline eKYC XML file, downloaded from the official UIDAI portal.
-    * **Process:** The user provides the XML file and their chosen "share phrase". [cite_start]The client-side logic verifies the UIDAI's digital signature on the XML, then generates a ZKP attesting to key demographic data (e.g., name, date of birth) without revealing the Aadhaar number or other PII to the platform.
+    * **Process:** The user provides the XML file and their chosen "share phrase".
+The client-side logic verifies the UIDAI's digital signature on the XML, then generates a ZKP attesting to key demographic data (e.g., name, date of birth) without revealing the Aadhaar number or other PII to the platform.

 2.  **Government Organization Verification:**
-    * [cite_start]**Required Documents:** Proof of ownership of a `.gov.in` domain (recognized by the NIC) and a valid Digital Signature Certificate (DSC) from an authorized official.
+    * **Required Documents:** Proof of ownership of a `.gov.in` domain (recognized by the NIC) and a valid Digital Signature Certificate (DSC) from an authorized official.
     * **Process:** An authorized official signs a standardized attestation message with their DSC.
 The ZKP proves the validity of this signature and links it to the official government domain, asserting the account's authenticity.

 3.  **Private Company Verification:**
-    * [cite_start]**Required Documents:** The company's Certificate of Incorporation (COI) to source its unique Corporate Identification Number (CIN) and a valid DSC from an authorized signatory.
+    * **Required Documents:** The company's Certificate of Incorporation (COI) to source its unique Corporate Identification Number (CIN) and a valid DSC from an authorized signatory.
     * **Process:** Similar to the government flow, an authorized signatory attests to the company's ownership of the social media handle using their DSC.
 The ZKP verifies this attestation against the company's unique CIN.

 ### **Repository Structure**